 The Board of Directors (BoD) and the Asset and Liability Committee (ALCO) are responsible for addressing market risk from a strategic perspective and are assisted by the market risk function in meeting these objectives.

-The Market Risk Unit reports directly to Head ERM and is responsible for ensuring the implementation of market risk policy in line with the Bank's strategy.
+The Market Risk Unit reports directly to Head of Enterprise Risk Management and is responsible for ensuring the implementation of market risk policy in line with the Bank's strategy.

 Risk reporting undertaken by the market risk function includes: